Moscow-held regions of Ukraine in 'sham' vote to join Russia

-The referendums ask residents if they want their regions to be part of Russia, is certain to go Moscow’s way.
-That would give Russia the pretext to claim that attempts by Ukrainian forces to regain control are attacks on Russia itself, dramatically escalating the war.
+The Kremlin-orchestrated referendums in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions ask residents if they want the areas to be part of Russia.
+The voting overseen by Moscow-installed authorities, scheduled to run through Tuesday, is almost certain to go the Kremlin’s way.

-As the votes were getting underway in the occupied regions, Russian social media sites were full of dramatic scenes of tearful families bidding farewell to men departing from military mobilization centers.
-In cities across the vast country, men hugged their weeping family members before departing as part of the draft.
-Russian anti-war activists, in the meantime, planned more protests against the mobilization.
+Ukraine and the West have denounced the referendums as a sham and an illegitimate step toward annexation.
+A similar vote took place in 2014 before Russia annexed Ukraine’s Crimean Peninsula, a move that most of the world considered illegal.

-Election officials will be bringing ballots to people’s homes and setting up makeshift polling stations near residential buildings during the first four days of the referendums, according to Russian-installed officials in the occupied regions, who cited safety reasons.
-Tuesday will be the only day when the voters will be invited to come to regular polls.
+Election officials planned to bring ballots to people’s homes and setting up makeshift polling stations near residential buildings during the first four days of voting, according to Russian-installed officials in the occupied regions, who cited safety reasons.

-Polls also opened in Russia, where refugees from the occupied regions can cast their votes.
+Polls also opened in Russia, where refugees and other residents of the occupied regions could cast their votes.

-Denis Pushilin, separatist leader of Moscow-backed authorities in the Donetsk region, called the referendum on Friday “a historical milestone.”
+Denis Pushilin, the separatist leader of Moscow-backed authorities in the Donetsk region, called the referendum taking place there “a historical milestone.”

 “You are already accomplices in all these crimes, murders and torture of Ukrainians,” he said.
 “Because you were silent.
 Because you are silent.
 And now it’s time for you to choose.
 For men in Russia, this is a choice to die or live, to become a cripple or to preserve health.
 For women in Russia, the choice is to lose their husbands, sons, grandchildren forever, or still try to protect them from death, from war, from one person.”